-What notable purchase agreement provisions are specific to private equity transactions?
+7 What notable purchase agreement provisions are specific to private equity transactions?

 In general, purchase agreement provisions in private equity transactions are similar to other common purchase agreement provisions for acquiring shares in companies.
-Nevertheless, there are certain aspects, which are regularly included in purchase agreements, if private equity acquirers are involved.
+Nevertheless, there are certain specific aspects, which are regularly included in purchase agreements when private equity acquirers are involved.

-For example, private equity investors are as sellers reluctant to provide operational representations and warranties.
+For example, private equity investors as sellers are typically reluctant to provide operational representations and warranties.
 Therefore, private equity sellers regularly demand the purchaser to take out W&I insurance to limit possible liability under the sale and purchase agreement.
-Private equity acquirers often ask for special warranties with regard to environment, social and governance standards, sometimes directly relating to the United Nations Standards of Responsible Investment.
+Private equity acquirers on the other hand often ask for special warranties with regard to environment, social and governance standards, sometimes directly relating to the United Nations Standards of Responsible Investment.

-When it comes to deal certainty, sellers demand security of the financing from private equity acquirers.
-Therefore, private equity acquirers usually enter into an equity commitment letter in favour of the special purpose vehicle.
+When it comes to deal certainty, sellers demand security of the financing from private equity acquirers that may for tax reasons be challenging private equity funds.
+Therefore, private equity funds usually enter into an equity commitment letter in favour of their special purpose vehicle, which acts as the acquiring entity in the transaction.